RTQ: Network history

 After relocating the remaining staff to an office in the Rockhampton CBD, WIN Television abandoned the former RTQ site in North Rockhampton in late 2012, a site which was once WIN Television's administrative and technical headquarters for the network in Queensland.
 As the old building lays dormant, it has succumbed to vandals with a quarter of the building sustaining damage when a suspicious fire broke out at the site in June 2016.

 In 2015, the local news service RTQ provided for the Mackay region was axed.

 In 2016, WIN Television switched to Network Ten after strained affiliation relations with Nine which ended WIN and Nine's 27-year partnership and their 25-year partnership for regional Queensland.
 With RTQ returning to Ten affiliation after 25 years on 1 July 2016, the switch effectively reversed the 1990 decision as TNQ returned to being the Nine Network regional partner for regional viewers in Queensland.

-Due to the affiliation switch, WIN Television's news service was required to be rescheduled from 7p.m. where it previously aired following Nine News Queensland, to its more traditional timeslot of 6p.m. where it is now sandwiched between Ten Eyewitness News and The Project.
+Due to the affiliation switch, WIN Television's news service was required to be rescheduled from 7pm. where it previously aired following Nine News Queensland, to its more traditional timeslot of 6p.m. where it was sandwiched between Ten Eyewitness News and The Project.

+in 2021, WIN Television switched back to the Nine Network, having signed a new agreement with the network.
+From 2021 onwards, RTQ alongside the other WIN stations in Queensland are now once more Nine Network affiliates.